PY 695-001, PY 695-002: Teaching of Psychology Practicum

 intended to reduce distractions and to promote the kinds of behaviors that are expected in virtually all professional settings.

 Please adhere to the following rules consistently:

 Laptops and tablets: There is accumulating evidence that the use of laptops and tablets in class hinders the performance of users and students sitting within viewing distance.
-Therefore, laptops and tablets are not allowed in class unless first cleared with me.
+Therefore, laptops and tablets are not allowed in class unless first cleared with us.
 Such devices will be approved only for note-taking and no other sites or functions may be open.
 You are expected to make eye contact with whomever is speaking except when you are typing.

 Active participant: Please stay engaged in class by fully participating in discussions and completing in-class assignments.
 Make eye contact with the speaker in classroom interactions in the same way you would in a one-on-one conversation held in an office or hallway.
-Please don't hold side conversations--they are distracting to me and to other students and are therefore detrimental to an effective classroom environment.
+Please don't hold side conversations--they are distracting to us and to other students and are therefore detrimental to an effective classroom environment.

 If you need special assistance in the classroom due to a disability, please contact the Office of Disability Services at 348-4285 or visit 133-B Martha Parham Hall East to register for services.
-After initial arrangements are made with that office, please contact me.
+After initial arrangements are made with that office, please contact us.

 Code of Academic Conduct:

 are expected to be honorable and to observe standards of conduct appropriate to a community of scholars.
 The University expects from its students a higher standard of conduct than the minimum required to avoid discipline.
 Academic misconduct includes all acts of dishonesty in any academically related matter and any knowing or intentional help or attempt to help, or conspiracy to help, another student.
 The Academic Misconduct Disciplinary Policy will be followed in the event of academic misconduct.
 Universityof Alabama